Chest Imaging

 (See also Medical History and Physical Examination for Lung Disorders and Overview of the Respiratory System, and Overview of Imaging Tests.)

-All of these imaging studies except magnetic resonance imaging (MRI) and ultrasonography use radiation.
+All of these imaging studies except magnetic resonance imaging (MRI) and ultrasound use radiation, in the form of x-rays.
 X-rays of the chest are almost always done when doctors suspect a lung or heart disorder.
 Other imaging tests are done as needed to provide doctors with specific information to make a diagnosis.

 Chest X-Rays